 This series is another Frank Lloyd Wright inspired design.
 It also draws upon his architecture, stain glass windows, and interior design projects.
 As you can see, despite the same source, inspiration can take your design in limitless directions.
 The color palette at the bottom of the label shows how each color will look against others in the paint collection.

 Interested in learning more about how our labeling solutions can increase sales?
-Contact us today for more information on the services we offer.
+Download our e-book, The Complete Guide to Innovative Labeling Techniques.

 Connect with us on social media!